 The brick pathway leading to Worl Wangkiny was designed by Peter Farmer and symbolises a track leading to the moon and stars.
 This pathway was funded by local community group Rotary Kalamunda, who also provided funds for the accompanying dark-sky approved lighting for safe access at night.
 Their young professionals’ organisation, Kalamunda Rotaract, also volunteered their time to provide other supporting works including cleaning and priming the dome in preparation for painting.

 The entire project has been filmed, including time-lapse astrophotography shot by Dr John Goldsmith of Celestial Visions.
-A short film is being produced by local filmmakers Edwin Sitt and Zal Kanga-Parabia to document the project and share the sky stories with the world
+This footage has been incorporated in a short film produced by local filmmakers Edwin Sitt and Zal Kanga-Parabia to document the project and share the sky stories with the world.

-POVG are hugely grateful to our sponsors Lotterywest and Rotary Kalamunda for making this incredible project possible.
-The POVG would also like to thank Perth Picker Hire and Crisp Landscapes and Maintenance for their generous donations of equipment and services.
+We are grateful to our sponsors Lotterywest and Rotary Kalamunda for making this unique collaborative project possible, and Perth Picker Hire and Crisp Landscapes and Maintenance for their generous donations of equipment and services.
+The Ceremonial Opening of Worl Wangkiny on Saturday 7th March was supported by the City of Kalamunda and the Perth Airport Corporation.

 Selected quotes from our Advisory Panel whilst talking to the students on the first day of the project: